slune-org/ts-transform-asset/README.md

 # Language/langue

-Because French is my native language, finding all documents and messages in French is not an option.
+Because French is my native language, finding all documents and messages in French is mandatory.
 Other translations are welcome.

 Anyway, because English is the language of programming, the code, including variable names and comments, are in English.